M20G/pdsnd_github/README.md

 I didn't use any further material, because my awesome Udacity teachers taught me everything :)

 ### Additional information
 Sorry, there is no additional information.
-I just wrote that, because I needed to change the file for an additional commit.
+I just wrote that, because I needed to change the file for another commit.